 Regression coefficient ranged from -5.22 to 17.56.
 Average response showed by four genotypes namely GW159, GW13, GW52 and GW225 while 41 genotypes had below average (bi ‹ 1) and 15 genotypes had above average (bi › 1).

-On basis of mean, stability parameters, only one genotype GW225 showed stable performance in both non-stress and water stress environment, 12 genotypes (GW237, GW152, GW51, GW161, GW196, AGS218, IC073710, GW17, GW178, GW45, JS2034 and SQL110) depicted high mean, regression below average (bi ‹ 1) and least, non-significant deviation from regression.
-So, showed stable performance in poor environment while 11 genotypes had high mean, regression above average (bi › 1) and least, non-significant deviation from regression.
-So, found suitable in normal water condition.
-The genotype GW225 was most the most stable performance in both normal and water stress environment and was consistent performer.
+On basis of mean, stability parameters, only one genotype GW225 showed stable performance in both non-stress and water stress environment, 12 genotypes (GW237, GW152, GW51, GW161, GW196, AGS218, IC073710, GW17, GW178, GW45, JS2034 and SQL110) depicted high mean, regression below average (bi ‹ 1) and least, non-significant deviation from regression indicating stable performance in poor environment while 11 genotypes had high mean, regression above average (bi › 1) and least, non-significant deviation from regression which show their suitability in normal water condition.
+The genotype GW225 was the most stable in performance in both normal and water stress environments and was the consistent performer.
 Similar stable performance of genotypes was also found by Jain et al., 2014 in wheat for variety HD2932 under normal and water stress conditions.

 All the genotypes were stable for this character as they had non-significant deviation from regression.

-For character shoot dry weight, the mean value over the four environments was 0.13 gm.
+For character shoot dry weight, the mean value of the four environments was 0.13 gm.
 A close perusal data of Table 4 revealed that 29 genotypes had higher shoot dry weight than overall mean value 0.13 gm.
-Highest mean value was recorded for GW225 (0.27 gm) while lowest was recorded for GW382, GW45, GW291 and GW221(0.050).
+Highest mean value was recorded for GW225 (0.27 gm) while lowest was for GW382, GW45, GW291 and GW221(0.050).

 The range of regression value for this trait was from -3.41 to 8.55.
 The two genotypes (GW10 and RSC1107) was near to average or unity (bi = 1) for regression coefficient, while 37 genotypes was recorded for below average response (bi ‹ 1) and 21 genotypes observed for above average response (bi › 1).